-The role of subsections (e) and (f) is to ensure that tort claims within the purview of the Act do proceed against not а government employee for conduct within the scope of his employment.
+The role of subsections (e) and (f) is to ensure that tort claims within the purview of the Act do not proceed against a government employee for conduct within the scope of his employment.
 See Ngakoue, 408 S.W.3d at 355.
-See Ngakoue.
-408 S.W.3d at 355.
+See Ngakoue, 408 S.W.3d at 355.
 But those provisions simply do not apply to claims against the employee individually that are outside the Act's scope.